Mumbai–Nagpur Expressway: Construction

-As of 31 May 2021, out of the total 1699 structures including flyovers, viaducts, major and minor bridges, tunnels, interchanges, etc., construction of 1286 structures has already been completed and the construction of 253 structures are inching towards completion.
-Total 6 tunnels will be built along the expressway and the construction for all of the tunnels is underway in full swing.
+As of 31 May 2021, out of the total 1699 structures, including flyovers, viaducts, major and minor bridges, tunnels, interchanges, etc., construction of 1286 structures has already been completed, and the construction of 253 structures is inching towards completion.
+A total of 6 tunnels will be built along the expressway, and the construction for all of the tunnels is underway in full swing.